Erik Bo Andersen: International career

 Andersen was called up for the Denmark national team and made his international debut in an April 1995 match against Macedonia, when he replaced AaB teammate Peter Rasmussen at half time.
-While at Rangers, he was selected for the Danish squad at the 1996 European Championship, and played three minutes as Denmark won 3–0 against Turkey.
+While at Rangers, he was selected for the Danish squad at the 1996 European Championship.
+He played in the last third game of the group stage matches, where Denmark won 3–0 against Turkey.
+In this game Andersen performed very well as he provided two assists to teammate Brian Laudrup.
 This was his last national team game.
 Erik Bo Andersen played a total six national team games but did not score any goals.

 While at Odense BK, Andersen was once more in the periphery of the national team for a short period of time, as he played four games for the Danish league national football team, a selection of the best Danish Superliga players in January 1998.

 Post-playing career

 At his retirement, Andersen moved back to coach his childhood club Dronningborg Boldklub in the lower leagues of Danish football.

 In the 2005 Danish municipality elections, Andersen was a candidate for the Danish Liberal Party in the Randers municipality.
 He received 217 personal votes, and was elected for the Randers municipality council by a margin of 13 votes.

 He started the developing company EBA Invest, and invested in a real estate development project near Dronningborg.
 In 2004, Andersen staked all his football earnings in buying a field outside Randers, which he developed into a fully working residential area, before selling it off in 65 building plots.